sunix/blog.sunix.org/cv.md

 As a Nuxeo core developer and trainer, I position myself as a "Nuxeo expert".

 ###Agile developer
-I am fond of TDD and BDD and believe that even documentations should be the result of test.
+I am fond of TDD and BDD and believe that even documentations should be the result of tests.
 In addition, I also have experience as a SCRUM master at Nuxeo.

 ###Training